jbaldi13/CS546FinalProject/README.md

 Enter information about yourself.

 Select 3-10 interests of yours.
-You must hold down the control button on your keyboard while clicking on each selection.

 Click the button labeled "SUBMIT".
 You will be taken to another page to continue onboarding.